leavittlogan/search-engine-from-scratch/README.md

 # Overview

-`search-engine-from-scratch` is a Rust-based search engine implementation from scratch using Axum for the web framework.
+`search-engine-from-scratch` is a Rust-based search engine implementation using Axum for the web framework.
 This is mainly a for-fun project with two goals:

 - Get familiar with Rust
 - Learn what makes search engines tick